Was bedeutet Kostenmanagement im Projektmanagement?

 What are the benefits of cost management in project management?

-Project managers should not underestimate the business advantages of effective cost project management.
+Project managers should not underestimate the business advantages of effective cost management.
 Here are three of the key benefits:

 - Prevents overruns: By allotting costs in the early planning stages, project managers ensure they don’t overspend on specific areas.